1996–97 Omani League

 The 1996–97 Omani League was the 23rd edition of the top football league in Oman.
-Sur SC were the defending champions, having won the previous 1995–96 Omani League season.
+Sur SC were the defending champions, having won the 1995–96 Omani League season.
 Oman Club emerged as the champions of the 1996–97 Omani League with a total of 49 points.

 Teams

-This season the league had decreased from 14 to 12 teams.
+This season the number of teams in the league decreased from 14 to 12.
 Al-Ahli Club, Buraimi SC, Al-Khaboura SC and Mirbat SC were relegated to the Second Division League after finishing in the relegation zone in the 1995–96 season.
-The four relegated teams were replaced Second Division League teams Sohar SC and Fanja SC.
+The four relegated teams were replaced by Second Division League teams Sohar SC and Fanja SC.